jorgecarleitao/arrow2/guide/src/low_level.md

 # Low-level API

-The starting point of this crate is the idea that data must be stored in memory in a specific arrangement to be interoperable with Arrow's ecosystem.
-With this in mind, this crate does not use `Vec` but instead has its own containers to store data, including sharing and consuming it via FFI.
+The starting point of this crate is the idea that data is stored in memory in a specific arrangement to be interoperable with Arrow's ecosystem.

-The most important design decision of this crate is that contiguous regions are shared via an `Arc`.
+The most important design aspect of this crate is that contiguous regions are shared via an `Arc`.
 In this context, the operation of slicing a memory region is `O(1)` because it corresponds to changing an offset and length.
 The tradeoff is that once under an `Arc`, memory regions are immutable.

-The second important aspect is that Arrow has two main types of data buffers: bitmaps, whose offsets are measured in bits, and byte types (such as `i32`), whose offsets are measured in bytes.
+The second most important aspect is that Arrow has two main types of data buffers: bitmaps, whose offsets are measured in bits, and byte types (such as `i32`), whose offsets are measured in bytes.
 With this in mind, this crate has 2 main types of containers of contiguous memory regions:

 * `Buffer<T>`: handle contiguous memory regions of type T whose offsets are measured in items
 * `Bitmap`: handle contiguous memory regions of bits whose offsets are measured in bits

 These hold _all_ data-related memory in this crate.

 Due to their intrinsic immutability, each container has a corresponding mutable (and non-shareable) variant:

 * `MutableBuffer<T>`
 * `MutableBitmap`